-A quick guide to preparing for the Byzantine Coronation of Brennan III and Caoilfhloinn III!
+A quick guide to preparing for the Byzantine reign of Brennan III and Caoilfhloinn III!

-> I know there is a lot here, but please, take the time, read, learn, and don’t just copy from an image I have here, since they’re being used to demonstrate different things.
+I know there is a lot here, but please, take the time, read, learn, and don’t just copy from an image I have here, since they’re being used to demonstrate different things.
 If anything is confusing, please don’t hesitate to ask me for clarification.
 What makes sense to me, may be Greek to you, (pun intended.)

-> The sebastokrates have decided that 10th Century Byzantine will be the theme for coronation, inspired by period artwork, and access to primary source material from the period.
+Their majesties have decided that 10th Century Byzantine will be the theme for the reign, inspired by period artwork, and access to primary source material from the period.

-> The primary document that the coronation ceremony will be based off of is De Cerimoniis, by Constantine VII Porphyrogennetos, but tailored for more SCA friendly application.
+The primary document that the coronation ceremony will be based off of is De Cerimoniis, by Constantine VII Porphyrogennetos, but tailored for more SCA friendly application.
 The primary manuscript clothing will be based on, is The Menologion of Basil II, archived as Vat.gr.1613.
 It’s later than De Cerimoniis, but it’s by far the most comprehensive, well-preserved document of art contemporary to the period.
 (Late 10th, early 11th.)
 Another great manuscript from within the 10th Century is the Paris Psalter (Cod.Par.Gr.139.)

 You can find the Menologion in its entirety on Wikimedia Commons: https://commons.wikimedia.org/wiki/Menologion_of_Basil_II